no-go/NotifyRelay/Readme.md

 # Notify Relay

-Using Cipher Block Chaining (CBC) and stange phrases to publish 7 android messages (all kind of messages) with the `notify_put` App.
+Using Cipher Block Chaining (CBC) and strange phrases to publish 7 android messages (all kind of messages) with the `notify_put` App.
 Process these strange but secure coded messages with the c++ coded daemon `notify_store`.
 Use on all Laptops or other Linux device the `notify_get` daemon, to